Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 Parental leave

-In this section, you should state how much leave an employee who is having or adopting a child should receive.
-You can also state if you offer flexi-hours for parents who have to pick their children up from school or if they have to take an hour or two to attend to parental duties.
+In this section, state how much leave you provide team members who are having or adopting a child.
+You can also include if you offer flexible hours for parents who have to pick their children up from school or have other parental duties.
+In some countries or states, providing parental leave is a legal requirement for employers.

 Resignation